-The Southwest has many hidden places, undiscovered even by longtime residents.
+A southwest vacation is about wonder and renewal.
+There are hidden places, undiscovered even by longtime residents.
 There are secret spots that reveal the history of people long gone, the story of our earth over eons of time, and colors that hardly seem real.
 The authentic Southwest also includes how we feel when we’re there.
 Time slips away, and simply breathing feels wide-open, free, and relaxing.
 Discover some of these hidden gems, then treat yourself to a spa or mountain getaway.
-A southwest vacation is about wonder and renewal.

 Chimayo: Just 40 minutes from Santa Fe, along Northern New Mexico’s Highway to Taos Scenic Byway, is the beautiful village of Chimayó.
 Situated in the foothills of the Sangre de Cristo Mountains, it is known for weavings, delicious food, and El Sanctuario de Chimayó.
 The Ortega and Trujillo families have been weavers here for ten generations.
 Stop in, see their traditional weavings, and be amazed by the first loom they brought to the valley.